shantanu-ingle/shantanu-ingle/README.md

 # 👋 Hi there, I'm Shantanu Ingle!

-I'm a calm and consistent Computer Science student from Nagpur, passionate about **Machine Learning**, **Deep Learning**, and building smart applications that solve real problems.
+I'm a consistent and driven Computer Science student from Nagpur, passionate about **Machine Learning**, **Deep Learning**, and building smart applications that solve real problems.

 ---
 <p align="center" width="500">